 What guidelines must participating dealers follow?

-To qualify for participation in the Consumer Reports Build & Buy program, dealers must follow strict guidelines intended to provide you, the customer, with a guaranteed price and easier, more transparent car-buying experience.
+To qualify for participation in the Consumer Reports Build & Buy Car Buying Service, dealers must follow strict guidelines intended to provide you, the customer, with a guaranteed price and easier, more transparent car-buying experience.
 Dealers are continuously re-evaluated for compliance with these guidelines.

 Here are some of the guidelines that dealers must follow: